AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 The current technology in the United States for treating municipal wastewater requires long retention times, large land areas and high monetary and energy costs.
 The large infrastructure and associated costs make conventional wastewater treatment unfeasible for small communities, who then resort to directly discharging their wastewater into streams.
 This problem can be addressed with the use of Upflow Anaerobic Sludge Blanket (UASB) reactors.

 UASB reactors are used for primary treatment and clarify wastewater by removing suspended solids organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
 Organic carbon in the wastewater flowing up through the sludge blanket is consumed by the microbes residing within the sludge.
-UASB reactors also produce methane as a by-product of anaerobic digestion.
+Anaerobic digestion is th UASB reactors also produce methane as a by-product of anaerobic digestion, which is the process by which bacteria break down biodegradable material even without the presence of oxygen.
 This methane can be captured and burned for energy production or heating.
 [**ZC: Bacteria and archaea make up a microbial community in each sludge granule i.e. the microbes are the sludge.
 Also define anaerobic digestion**]

 UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
 They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.

 [**ZC: This is a mischaracterization of what a UASB is.
 Utilizing gravity to power a UASB hydraulically was first proposed in the EPA Phase I proposal.
 It has never been implemented in literature.
 Typical UASB reactors still require a constant energy input for pumping like other wastewater treatment systems.
 Note that the energy input is lower than more conventional primary clarification methods such as activated sludge.**]

 In January 2017, a novel gravity-powered UASB reactor was designed by AguaClara for the EPA People, Prosperity and the Planet (P3) [Student Design Competition proposal](https://docs.google.com/document/d/1geug1EyFjCRLQgO79vTOXUUFia3RBw3bhaIHPUiqu44/edit?usp=sharing).
 This reactor was designed to improve the accessibility of wastewater treatment for small communities.
 The proposed UASB reactor design identified areas to improve conventional reactor design, making the system cheaper and easier to fabricate and implement globally.
 The team later applied for Phase II funding from the same organization to support development and implementation of additional reactors for testing.